 - If the chart of accounts you are importing doesn't contain the required Xero system accounts, these will be included in the new accounts created and can't be deleted.

 - Any bank accounts previously imported or existing in Xero won't be deleted during the import process.

 - If an existing account in your chart of accounts is 'locked' i.e. is a system account or is being used for a repeating transaction schedule this won't be replaced when a new chart of accounts is imported.
 The account in the file can be updated (i.e. have a new name or description) but if it has a new code it will be imported as a new account and the existing account will remain.
 You'll have to make the necessary changes in the chart of accounts if you don't actually want both accounts.

 And what will be excluded from the new chart of accounts:

 - The number of accounts that won't be imported due to errors (e.g. duplicates, missing mandatory information).

 - If you're importing over the top of an existing chart of accounts, the number of accounts in that will be deleted or archived because the file you're importing now doesn't contain these accounts - either you've left the account out of the file or the code or account type number of an existing account has been changed in which case Xero will deem this to be a new account.

 If you have already entered balances for your accounts, these will have to be updated if you import another chart of accounts.

 - If your accounts in Xero already have balances these existing accounts will either be updated or archived depending on whether the new chart of accounts causes the account to be updated or archived.
 You can still view archived accounts in Xero and if you don't want certain accounts archived you can restore them to the chart of accounts.
-You will also need to go an update the account balances after importing a new chart of accounts.
+You'll also need to update the account balances after importing a new chart of accounts.